Online reading test

 Auditory processing difficulties are caused by development delays — your CAPD child needs more language processing practice to refine processing skills than is currently available in daily life.
 Children hear 30-45 million words in the first four years of life.
 In most cases that is enough to build the processing skills needed for listening, language, reading and writing.

-But sometimes it is not enough.
-Your child may need more.
-This is where our Fast ForWord software can help.
+However, your child might need more.
+This is where our software can help.
 It provides processing practice, the equivalent of hearing millions of words in a few weeks, in most cases sufficient to bring auditory processing skills up to where they need to be.

 Is It Auditory Processing?

-While every student presents differently — due to differing IQs, personality traits, prior interventions, educational experience, and a host of other factors — many reading and learning difficulties are caused by the same problem, namely, an inability to process language efficiently.
-This is most easily seen in:
+While students have different symptoms due to differing IQs, personality traits, prior interventions, educational experience, and a host of other factors many reading and learning difficulties are caused by the same problem, namely, an inability to process language efficiently.

 Language is incredibly complex, particularly the English language.
-The processing skills required to absorb the language in its various forms are demanding.
+Language processing and reading are demanding skills.
 Not surprisingly, many students fall short.
 This is why auditory processing problems lie at the heart of so many reading and learning issues.
-Left untreated, these difficulties can be a lifetime affliction.

 APD Impact on Learning

-Strong auditory processing in children is heavily correlated to grades, reading, homework behavior and enjoyment of learning.
+Strong auditory processing in children correlate to grades, reading, homework behavior and enjoyment of learning.
 It is a critical skill that underpins all learning.